siddharthroy12/Leetcode-Notes/Readme.md

 ### 217. Contains Duplicate (Blind)

-Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+Given an integer array `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.

 **Example 1**: